How to Propagate Rosemary from Cuttings

 Step 3: Prepare the Rosemary Cuttings

 Keep note of which end of each cutting was lower down on the original stem.
-This is the end that needs to be planted and if you get the ends mixed up, your cuttings won’t grow.
+This is the end that needs to be planted, and if you get the ends mixed up, your cuttings won’t grow.
 You don’t want to plant them upside down.
 Now strip the leaves from the bottom of each cutting, leaving the last bunch of leaves growing at the top.
-The stripped area should be about 2-3 inches long, depending on your cutting’s length.
-The leaved part that you leave sticking up from the potting mix should be 1.5-2″ long.
+The stripped area should be about 2-3 inches long, depending on the length of your cut.
+The leafed part that you leave sticking up from the potting mix should be 1-1.5″ long.

-Assemble your cuttings and have your terracotta pots filled with the potting mix.
+Assemble your cuttings and fill your terracotta pots with potting mix.
 Next, dip the end of each cutting into the powder and then gently slide them into the pot along the outer edge.
-Leave about an inch and a half between cuttings.
+Leave about 1 1/2 inches between cuttings.
 The more professional way to slide cuttings into the pot is by making a hole with a dibber (or pencil) and then putting the cutting in that way.
-It’s a gentler way but I never do it that way but haven’t had any issues.
+It’s a gentler approach, but I rarely use it that way, and I haven’t had any issues.

 Some might question placing the cuttings around the outer edge and not in the middle.
 This is because they prefer a drier environment than established plants.
-Terracotta is a material that breathes and your cuttings will be appreciative of the extra drainage.
+Terracotta is a material that breathes, and your cuttings will appreciate the extra drainage.

-The cuttings will form good root systems within 4 to 8 weeks and during that time you need to keep the potting mix moist.
-Not sopping wet but just moist enough that you can feel it with your finger.
+The cuttings will form healthy root systems within four to eight weeks.
+During this time, keep the potting mix moist.
+Not sopping wet but just damp enough that you can feel it with your finger.
+Watering from the bottom is a good habit, but not a mandatory one.
+It’s also best to keep a plastic bag over the cuttings during this time and keep them in a warm, bright place that’s out of direct sunlight.
 You’ll know that your cuttings have rooted when you can see roots coming out of the drainage hole at the bottom of the pot.

 Step 6: Caring for the New Rosemary Plants

-When you spot roots, it’s time to separate the plants and put them into their own pots to grow on.
-First water the cuttings and then tap the cuttings and potting mix out.
-Gently tease the plants apart with your fingers and plant them up using one-part drainage material (perlite, grit, or vermiculite) to two (to three) parts multi-purpose potting mix.
+When you spot roots, it’s time to separate the plants and place them in their own pots to allow them to continue growing.
+First, water the cuttings and then tap the cuttings and potting mix out.
+Gently tease the plants apart with your fingers and plant them up using one part drainage material (perlite, grit, or vermiculite) to two (to three) parts multi-purpose potting mix.
 Water them again and let them grow on for at least another month before planting them outside.

 Remember to always harden the rosemary plants off before moving them from an indoor to an outdoor location.
-If you skip this step, you could shock their systems and they can be permanently affected.
-Plants that don’t get hardened off can die, not grow, or just fail to thrive.
+If you skip this step, you could shock their systems, and they can be permanently affected.
+Plants that are not hardened off can die, fail to grow, or fail to thrive.

-You harden plants, and rosemary plants, off by setting them out on warm sunny days and bringing them back in at night.
-After a week of this, they should be ready to be planted outdoors.
+You harden rosemary plants off by setting them out on warm, sunny days and bringing them back in at night.
+After a week or two, they should be ready to be planted outdoors.
 If the weather is poor, then don’t put the unhardened plants outside.
 You want to gently introduce them to the world rather than give them a rude awakening.

 It sounds like you plant the cuttings, put a clear bag over the pot & plant and keep it indoors; but what do you do for sunlight if it’s not available/adequate through, in my case, the windows in my workshop?
 Grow light?
 Nothing?
 Thanks for your article and assistance!